mxw/mxawng/_posts/2014-03-10-how-to-maybe-be-an-adult-human.md

   over the door because the ground was dirty and put it on the ground where it is useful.

-- Look at what is happening in my bank account.
+- Know what is happening in my bank account.

 I have always been pretty good at not putting things off, or at least not in a way that manages to affect my ability to continue living other parts of my